hazels-garage/satpad/readme.md

 ## Sponsored by PCBWay
 This project was initially just to learn, but PCBWay reached out and offered to sponsor further development.
-THey've been great - great quality, fast fabrication and great customer service.
+They've been awesome - great quality, fast fabrication and great customer service.
 I'll definitely be using them for future projects.